afinneg2/afinneg2.github.io/_posts/2020-05-14-bayes_estimating_COVID_reproduction_number.md

 # Bayesian estimation of COVD-19 Infection time series and reproduction number

-**THIS POST IS A WORK IN PROGRESS**